Alban1911/LeagueSkins/README.md

 ## ⚖️ Legal Notice

 This project is for educational and personal use only.
 Please respect Riot Games' intellectual property rights and terms of service.
-LeagueUnlocked and this asset collection are not affiliated with or endorsed by Riot Games.
+Rose and this asset collection are not affiliated with or endorsed by Riot Games.

 ## License